Karthicraja-007/Building-damage-classification-using-keras-model/README.md

 ## Goal of the Project:
 our task is to __build a model that can predict the extent of damage that has been done to a building after an earthquake.__

-## Achievements about this project:
-- __Rank 92__ out of 7540 on public [leaderboard](https://www.hackerearth.com/challenge/competitive/machine-learning-challenge-6-1/leaderboard).

 ## Data Variables Description: